Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/jenkins-prometheus-grafana-ci-cd-survival-kit-for-python-and-nodejs-projects.md

 - Part 3: Implementing Single VM CI/CD Workflows

-  - Freestyle Implementation(For Both A NodeJs And Python Project Respectively).
+  - Freestyle Implementation and Pipeline Implementation(For NodeJs Project).

-  - Pipeline Implementation(For Both A NodeJs And Python Project Respectively).
+  - Freestyle Implementation and Pipeline Implementation(For Python Project).

 - Part 4: Implementing Robust CI/CD Workflows With Docker As Agent.

-  - Freestyle Implementation(For Both A NodeJs And Python Project Respectively).
+  - Freestyle Implementation and Pipeline Implementation(For NodeJs Project).

-  - Pipeline Implementation(For Both A NodeJs And Python Project Respectively).
+  - Freestyle Implementation and Pipeline Implementation(For Python Project).

 - Part 5: Setting Up Prometheus And Grafana.

+- Part 6: Optional Improvements(That You Can Contribute).

 ## Part 1: Installing Jenkins On An AWS EC2 Instance.